Basic Information

 - 1771 Earliest known date of existence

-- 1773 Peter Manigault died leaving his holdings to his sons Joseph and Gabriel Manigault (1, p.
+- 1773 Peter Manigault died leaving this plantation and his other holdings to his sons Joseph and Gabriel Manigault (1, p.
 3).

-- 1778 The brothers divided their property and Joseph became sole owner of Calhoun County property (1, p.
+- 1778 The brothers divided the entire estate and Joseph became sole owner of the Calhoun County property (1, p.
 3).

 - 1976 J. D. Wiles was owner of record (1, p.
 1).